cse30-fa22/PA6_starter/README.md

 Make sure you use git to periodically check in your work

-You will edit the file SELVERS.h to use you version of the
+You will edit the file SELVERS.h to use your version of the

 assignment files instead of the solution version